sud0nick/FinCom/README.md

 # FinCom

-FinCom is a financial tracking and management application loaded with options.
-This app is completely free and open source so feel free to download it, pass it around, or even modify the code yourself.
+FinCom is a financial tracking and management application for OS X.

 Current features include: